Wimukthi-Manchanayaka/POS-System-/README.md

 # POS-System-
-Developing a POS system useing Flutter
+Developing a POS system using Flutter